pR0Ps/crappy-bird/README.md

 crappy-bird
 ============

+A silly Javascript game for a web development class.

-Inspired by the recent Flappy Bird craze
+Inspired by the recent Flappy Bird craze.